Skip to content

 The rent-versus-buy decision is one of the most consequential financial choices most people make — and one of the most misunderstood.
 The common wisdom that buying is always better ignores closing costs (2-5% of home price), property taxes, maintenance (typically 1-2% of home value annually), and the opportunity cost of a down payment that could be invested elsewhere.
 In many markets, renting and investing the difference outperforms buying over a 5-year horizon.

 The breakeven point — when buying becomes cheaper than renting — depends heavily on where you live.
 In high-appreciation markets like parts of Texas and Florida with no state income tax, buying can break even in 3-4 years.
-In high-tax states like New Jersey (2.49% property tax) or Illinois (2.27%), the tax burden extends the breakeven to 6-8 years.
+In high-tax states like New Jersey and Illinois (both 1.88% effective property tax), the tax burden extends the breakeven to 6-8 years.
 If you compare our home affordability calculator, you'll see how the same income buys dramatically different homes by state.

 This calculator compares the total 5-year cost of each path: renting (rent payments + renters insurance + invested savings) versus buying (mortgage, taxes, insurance, maintenance, closing costs — offset by equity built and appreciation).
 It shows which option costs less in your specific situation, not a generic national average.